Young Trees

 • Salt tolerance: moderate-high

-• Florida native: no
+• Florida native: no, but thrives in Florida

 Live oak (Quercus virginiana)